“Your thoughts are powerful,” they say.

-You know all those thoughts going on in your mind?
+Do you really know what’s going on in your mind?
+Do you actually understand how it is that you’re feeling?
 For additional clarity, say them out loud.
 Hearing yourself speak about them may help you see them from a new perspective.

-Now, you’re not behaving based on the perceived hurt or disappointment you felt.
-You’ve just taken back your power.
+Now, you’re not behaving based on the perceived hurt or disappointment that you felt.

-So, be you.
-Be vulnerable.
-Say how you really feel… from the core of your most authentic, raw, and whole self.
+You can be you.
+You can be vulnerable.
+You can say how you really feel… from the core of your most authentic, raw, and whole self.

-Allowing yourself to express your thoughts, feelings, and emotions, as they come up is a certified sign of self-mastery.
+Allow yourself to express your thoughts, feelings, and emotions, as they come up.
+That is a certified sign of self-mastery.